laravel-enso/documentation/docs/packages/core.md

 - model event driven, out of the box versioning support
 - aspect consistent ecosystem of front-end VueJS reusable components
-- highly powerful, full search, customizable, template based, huge data-set capable, front-end back-end integrated data table functionality with support for the export of the entire resultset and a great many other features
+- highly powerful, full search, customizable, template based, huge data-set capable, front-end back-end integrated data table functionality with support for the export of the entire result-set and a great many other features
 - customizable, extensible, companies structure
 - template based, validation capable, asynchronous capable xlsx data import functionality featuring support for big files (the number of rows is limited only by the xlsx format)

 ## Optional Features
 - customizable, extensible, generic addresses manager plugin